Resources

 What is this page?

-This is a dumping ground for all the tools, articles, and videos that I recommend… mostly to do with coding at the moment, but it may expand to include more in the future.
+This is a dumping ground for all the tools, articles, and videos that I recommend.

 Christianity